-When they mention where they went to college, they may show a picture of the college.
+When these job applicants mention where they went to college, they may show a picture of the college.
 When they mention the companies they’ve worked for, they may flash the company logos on the screen.

 Some video resumes are wildly creative, and occasionally laugh-out-loud funny, featuring rapid-cut editing, clips from cartoons, etc.

-But generally speaking, all the ingredients of a written resume should be there: Your name, occupation, contact info, the job you’re seeking, your work experience, education and skills.
+But generally speaking, all the essential ingredients of a written resume should be in the video version: Your name, occupation, contact info, the job you’re seeking, your work experience, education and skills.

-However, there are exceptions to this rule, for example in a video CV that highlights only one specific skill.
+However, there are exceptions to this rule, for example, a video CV that highlights only one specific skill.
 You may be relying on your written resume to cover all the basics, but there’s one special achievement or skill you want to showcase in your video.